vmonaco/keycodes/README.md

 # Keycodes
 The key codes vary quite a bit between browsers and platforms.
 This is a nonexhaustive list of all the different keycodes.
-Use the `lookup_key` function to get the key name for a key code.
-Agents include:
+Use the `lookup_key` function to get the key name for a particular key code.
+Browsers included are:

 * Chrome
 * Firefox
-* Safari
 * IE
 * Opera
+* Safari

-The "default" keycodes are those that are common to all agents and the native platform.
+The common keycodes are those that are common to all the platforms (including the host OS).
+Some keycodes defined on the native host OS do not appear in any of the browsers.
+See the [table](keycodes/blob/master/keycode.csv).